kishanpatel789/kp_data_dev_site/content/posts/010_AirflowScheduling.md

 [Airflow timetables](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/timetable.html) determine the data interval and execution date of each DAG run.
 When we schedule with cron expressions or timedelta objects, Airflow automatically converts our input into its internal timetable representation.
 For this unique sitaution, we need to create our own timetable.

-We can use the built-in `EventsTimetable` class to record the dates the DAG should run:
+We can use the built-in `EventsTimetable` class to record the dates the DAG should run, which is then passed to the `schedule` parameter:

 ```python
 from datetime import datetime